Nike Cross Country SUNY Cortland Cortland, New York

 The SUNY Cortland campus has grass fields and a small trail system that is great for short runs and workouts.
 The campus is also very closely located to Lime Hollow Nature Center which has approximately 15 miles of trails to run on.
 In addition to the trails near campus, Cortland has a variety of trail systems within a short driving distance, which makes Cortland a great area to train over the summer.
 The SUNY Cortland Stadium Complex, opened in the summer of 2002, features two artificial turf (Sprinturf) fields, both with lights for night contests.
 One field seats 6,500 spectators, the other 1,500.
 Among the teams using the facility are football, field hockey, men's and women's lacrosse, men's and women's soccer, and men's and women's track and field.Meet your coaching staff

-Entering his third season as an assistant coach at SUNY Cortland in 2011-12, Marques Dexter has helped develop one of the top horizontal jumps groups at the conference, regional and national levels.
+Entering his fifth season as an assistant coach at SUNY Cortland in 2013-14, Marques Dexter has helped develop one of the top horizontal jumps groups at the conference, regional and national levels.
 A two-time nominee for the USTFCCCA Atlantic Region Assistant Coach of the Year, Dexter serves as an instructor for the physical education department, and an adjunct instructor in the sport management department.Read Full Bio

 Dexter holds a USA Track and Field Level II certification in jumps, sprints, hurdles and relays, as well as being a certified Level I instructor for USA Track and Field.
 He also serves as the recruiting coordinator for the men’s and women’s track and field teams and was a Central Region coach at the 2010 Empire State Games held in Buffalo.